From A Wiki of Ice and Fire

 The rebels won their decisive victory in the Battle of the Trident, in which Robert killed Prince Rhaegar Targaryen in single combat.
 Because Robert had been wounded by Rhaegar, it fell on Eddard to pursue the remnants of Aerys' armies to King's Landing.
 When he arrived there, Lord Tywin Lannister's force had already sacked the city.
 Eddard had developed contempt for House Lannister during the rebellion, as Lord Tywin had remained neutral for the longest time in an apparent attempt to join the winning side in the end.
 Eddard's contempt increased when he learned that Lord Tywin had conquered the city by treachery and that his men had killed Prince Rhaegar's wife and children in the most brutal manner.
 In addition, Lannister flags were flying over the Red Keep when Eddard arrived there and, as he rode into the throne room to claim the crown for Robert, he found King Aerys' body at the steps leading to the Iron Throne, on which the king's killer, Ser Jaime Lannister, was sitting.
 All of that increased Eddard's suspicions about the ambitions of the Lannisters.
 He felt that the way in which the conquest of King's Landing had been conducted dishonored Robert's cause.
 He was disappointed that Robert, when he arrived in the city, didn't share his moral outrage and in particular defended the murder of Rhaegar's children.
 He also ignored Eddard's counsel that Ser Jaime should be made to join the Night's Watch for breaking his oath as a knight of the Kingsguard to protect the King.
 Their disagreements about these issues created a temporary rift between Eddard and Robert that not even Jon Arryn was able to breach.

-Eddard left Robert in King's Landing and went to Storm's End, where he lifted the siege of the castle.
+Eddard left Robert in King's Landing and went to Storm's End, where he lifted the siege of the castle; Mace Tyrell and his armies yielded to Eddard without a fight.
 Afterwards, he travelled to Dorne to liberate his sister Lyanna, who apparently was held captive at the Tower of Joy.
 When Eddard arrived there along with six companions, he found the tower guarded by three members of the Kingsguard, including Ser Arthur Dayne.
 The resulting skirmish saw the deaths of all but Ned and his companion Howland Reed.
 Unfortunately, when Eddard found Lyanna, she was already dying.
 Before her death, she made Eddard promise her something that he apparently never shared with anyone afterwards.
 The experience has haunted Ned ever since.
 However, the shared grief over Lynna led to his reconciliation with his friend, now King Robert I.

 Lord of Winterfell